akosdudas/ahk-action-publish-result-pr/README.md

 # AHK result process action

-Processes a text log file that is the result of a student work evaluation and publishes the result into a Pull Request.
+Gathers summary of a student submission into a PR comment.

 ## Usage